Tropospheric propagation

 The observable characteristics of such high-pressure systems are usually clear, cloudless days with little or no wind.
 At sunset the upper air cools, as does the surface temperature, but at different rates.
 This produces a boundary or temperature gradient, which allows an inversion level to form – a similar effect occurs at sunrise.
 The inversion is capable of allowing very high frequency (VHF) and UHF signal propagation well beyond the normal radio horizon distance.

 The inversion effectively reduces sky wave radiation from a transmitter – normally VHF and UHF signals travel on into space when they reach the horizon, the refractive index of the ionosphere preventing signal return.
 With temperature inversion, however, the signal is to a large extent refracted over the horizon rather than continuing along a direct path into outer space.

 Fog also produces good tropospheric results, again due to inversion effects.
 Fog occurs during high-pressure weather, and if such conditions result in a large belt of fog with clear sky above, there will be heating of the upper fog level and thus an inversion.
-This situation often arises towards night fall, continues overnight and clears with the sunrise over a period of around 4 to 5 hours.
+This situation often arises towards night fall, continues overnight and clears with the sunrise over a period of around 4 – 5 hours.